-This Keto Kung Pao Chicken with Peanuts is made with bell pepper, ginger, garlic, soy sauce, sesame oil, peanuts and dried chilies.
+This Kung Pao Chicken Recipe is made with bell pepper, ginger, garlic, soy sauce, sesame oil, peanuts and dried chilies.

-If you love this recipe, feel free to try my Keto General Tso Chicken or my Quick and Easy Pho Tai.
+If you love this recipe, feel free to try my General Tso Chicken or my Quick and Easy Pho Tai.

 Jump to: